Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Evernote lets you collaborate with other Evernote users through Shared Notebooks.
 Free users can access a Shared Notebook, but they can’t share the notebooks they created.

 Here’s a quick overview of Evernote.

-There are a number of To Do apps on the market.
+There are several To-Do apps on the market.
 My favorite is Todoist, for some of the same reasons that I like Evernote.

-Just like Evernote, it's important to keep your To Do program with you anywhere you go.
-Not only can you cross off items on your To Do list when they happen, but you can also add items whenever they come to mind.
+Like Evernote, it’s important to keep your To-Do program with you anywhere.
+Not only can you cross off items on your To-Do list when they happen, but you can also add items whenever they come to mind.

 Todoist allows you to collaborate with others, just like Evernote.

-When it's time to find the tasks you need, you can view it in the way that's more relevant to you.
+When it’s time to find the tasks you need, you can view them in a way that’s more relevant to you.

 As photographers, we all have lists of things we need to do for a shoot.
-Since we repeat so many of these tasks from one client to the next, it's nice to have project templates to use over and over again.
+Since we repeat so many of these tasks from one client to the next, it’s nice to have project templates to use repeatedly.

 Todoist, like Evernote, has a Premium account and it’s $29/year.
 For that, you get some cool features.

 It’s a small price for a flexible tool.